 - Daintree Forest.An inspiration to the movie Avatar, this World Heritage lets its visitors trek through its jungle and discover plants and animals that can be found nowhere else in the world.
 You will be accompanied by an Indigenous guide from the Kuku Talanji Tribe for a Dreamtime walk here.

 - Made up of 75 groups of islands, it is dotted with beautiful white sandy beaches and is a must-see when visiting the Great Barrier Reef.
+There are also game hunting opportunities in Queensland, where Australia hopes to reduce her pest animal population.
+Hunting is carried out by the use of really effective rifles like PA-10 rifles.

 - Known as the events capital of Australia, this great city is packed with so much music, film and design festivals, sports events, theatre, and food and wine celebration.